MaxCDN/hexo-maxcdn-plugin/README.md

 # this is it
 npm install --save hexo-maxcdn-plugin

-# update _maxcdn.yml with you domain, see Configuration below
+# Create _maxcdn.yml with you domain, see Configuration below.
 ```

 ### Configuration